adelevski/DerivativesPricingEngine/README.md

 # Derivatives Pricing Engine

-A comprehensive derivatives pricing engine which enables the user to choose various different option types and then uses monte carlo techniques for pricing.
-Closed form analytical solutions are used for error checking when possible.
+A lightweight European vanilla option pricing engine that uses Monte Carlo methods to simulate asset prices after a given amount of time, and uses the results to price call and put contracts.
+Standard error is calculated using the closed-form Black-Sholes-Merton model for option pricing.